learn-co-curriculum/dsc-k-means-clustering/README.md

 ## Evaluating Cluster Fitness

-Running K-means on a dataset is easy enough, but how do we know if we have the best value for $K$?
+Running K-means on a dataset is easy enough, but how do we know if we have the best value for $k$?
 The best bet is to use an accepted metric for evaluating cluster fitness such as [**_Calinski Harabasz Score_**](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.calinski_harabasz_score.html), which is more often referred to by a simpler, **_Variance Ratio_**.

 ### Computing Variance Ratios